afnamal/chat-site/README.md

     User-Friendly Interface: Simple and effective UI for easy use.
     Lightweight and Fast: Smooth experience powered by Vue.js.

-Try It Out

-You can try out the project at Chat-Site.
 Installation

 To run the project locally, follow these steps: